Skip to navigation Skip to content

 • the expense should be accepted

-An example of a charge on a care recipient’s income is expense that occur due to a contract that is current e.g. a bank loan.
+An example of a charge on a care recipient's income is an expense that occurs due to a contract that is current, for example, a bank loan.

 This should be clearly noted in the care recipient's Customer First and ASCP records for future hardship assessments.